Blosc/python-blosc2/ANNOUNCE.rst

 * A bytearray or NumPy object can be passed to the `blosc2.decompress` function to store the decompressed data.

-In this release the package is compiled using the scikit-build tool for a better integration with the C dependencies.
+In this release the wheels come with headers and binaries for the C-Blosc2 library.
+This is a convenient way to get access to the C-Blosc2 development files without waiting for your favorite distribution system to get the latest version of it.

 For more info, you can have a look at the release notes in: